Lesson 4: Creating a Chart Report

 - Select File > Save to save the report as AnnualSalesbyRegion.cls.

 - Select the View tab to preview the report and it looks somewhat as follows.
 We can easily compare the sales per region over a two-year period.

-Now we can export the report to different formats.
-The sales manager requies an Excel file for the report so we export it to Excel.
+Now we can export the report to different formats as required.
+The sales manager requies an Excel file for the report so we will export it to Excel.